 Course Content Topic Title Year Term 1 Term 2 Term 3 10 In the first term, you will be taught the knowledge that underpins all of the other learning in this qualification.
 You will learn the essential knowledge and understanding for child development.
 In unit 2, you will gain knowledge of the equipment needs of babies and young children and an understanding of the factors to be considered when choosing appropriate equipment to meet all of these needs.
 You will also gain knowledge of nutrition and hygiene practices and will be given the opportunity to evaluate dietary choices.
-11 In unit 3 you will gain knowledge of, observe development norms in childr include researching, planning, carr observing and reviewing these activitie development norms and the bene en up to the age of five.
-This unit v ying out activities with children and es, as well as an understanding of will from unit 1 in preparation for the examination, revising
+11 In unit 3 you will gain knowledge of, observe development norms in childr include researching, planning, carry observing and reviewing these activities development norms and the bene will from unit 1 in preparation for the examination, revising